Vinay9911/Whatsapp_Analyzer-Streamlit/README.md

 5. 📎 Select **Without Media**.
    - 📂 A ZIP file will be downloaded.
-6. 📂 Unzip the file and upload the `.txt` file of the chat to the website and gain insights! 🔍✨
+6. 📂 Unzip the file and upload the `.txt` file of the chat to the website and gain insights! 🔍✨ Use Control + Shift + m to toggle the tab key moving focus.
+Alternatively, use esc then tab to move to the next interactive element on the page.
+No file chosen
+Attach files by dragging & dropping, selecting or pasting them.
+Editing Whatsapp_Chat-Analyzer-Jupyter-/README.md at main · Vinay9911/Whatsapp_Chat-Analyzer-Jupyter-